 How to Enjoy the Holidays With Hearing Loss

 The holiday season is in full swing.
-It is a time to be enjoyed, and to connect and socialize with friends, colleagues, and family.
+It is a time to be enjoyed, and to connect and socialise with friends, colleagues, and family.
 Yet, for those of us with hearing loss, we may be feeling less joy and more frustration.

 This time of year, you may be invited to more events than usual, which can pose some challenges if you have hearing loss.
 Social events such as work parties and family gatherings can be stressful to navigate.
-Get-togethers are often noisy, and it can be difficult for someone with hearing loss to hear conversations over background noise, meaning elements of conversation may be missed which can lead to feelings of low confidence and isolation.
+Get-togethers are often noisy, and it can be difficult for someone with hearing loss to hear conversations over background noise, meaning elements of conversation may be missed, which can lead to feelings of low confidence and isolation.

-Feeling lonely and isolated when sitting around a dinner table with your friends and family chatting happily, while you struggle to hear a single person even has a name: Dinner Table Syndrome.
+Feeling lonely and isolated when sitting around a dinner table with your friends and family chatting happily, while you struggle to hear a single person, even has a name: Dinner Table Syndrome.
 Though it’s comforting to know that there are others also struggling to communicate this time of year, having a few tricks up your sleeve can make a big difference in your holiday experience.

 If you find the holidays frustrating due to your hearing loss, here are 6 tips to help you get the most out of interactions with loved ones and get more enjoyment out of this busy time of year.